Nanda diagnosis for diabetes

 How can nurses help prevent diabetes complications?

-Diabetic neuropathy can cause tingling, numbness, or pain in extremities.
+Diabetic neuropathy can cause tingling, numbness, or pain in the extremities.
 Foot care prevents ulcers and infections.
 Regular screenings for retinopathy, nephropathy, and other complications are vital.

 What are the key aspects of patient education for diabetes management?